Our mission is to empower lifelong curiosity and connection to the natural world through the art of Walter Anderson and kindred artists.

 During his lifetime, Walter Anderson shirked the spotlight – he did not paint for fame; and much of his work was still a secret when he died in 1965.
 If not for the museum that bears his name and the family and friends who advocated for it, it is likely that one of the most fascinating stories in American art history might have faded.

 Instead, it lives on in stunning color, housed in a jewel-box museum where tens of thousands of visitors from across the country and abroad make the pilgrimage each year.
-It’s where residents of the coast can see their backyards, oceanside vistas, and wilderness landscapes reflected back with sublime linework, evocative form, and inspiring brushstroke – a testament to the power of place, the value of shifts in perspective, and the potential for continued adventures.
+Anderson encourages viewers to see their backyards, oceanside vistas, wilderness landscapes, or urban skylines with new eyes, just as he reflected his own horizons through sublime linework, evocative form, and inspiring brushstroke.
+His life and art are testaments to the power of place, the value of shifts in perspective, and the potential for continued adventures.

 “His significance in the history of art may lie in his perception of fundamental reality: the interconnectedness of the world, the dynamism of matter, the knowledge that man is a participant in nature rather than an observer.” – art historian Patti Carr Black